CubertCoin/cubertcoin/faq.md

 - **Buy tax:** 0%
 - **Sell tax:** 0%
-- **Liquidity:** Locked at launch
+- **Liquidity:** Locked at launch via Streamflow (12-month minimum, immutable contract)
-- **Team tokens:** 6-month lock + 12-month vesting schedule
+- **Team tokens:** 6-month cliff + 12-month linear vesting via Streamflow
 For full details, see the [Tokenomics documentation](./tokenomics/).

 ### Is this a safe project?

-Cubert Coin is committed to transparency:
+Cubert Coin is committed to transparency and verifiable security mechanisms:

-- No hidden allocations
+- **No hidden allocations** — all wallets and allocations are publicly disclosed
-- No excessive team ownership
+- **No excessive team ownership** — team holds only 5%, fully vested over 18 months
-- No transaction taxes
-- Liquidity locked at launch
-- Team tokens on a long vesting schedule
-- Treasury managed through multi-signature controls
+- **No transaction taxes** — 0% buy and sell tax
+- **Mint authority revoked at launch** — makes it technically impossible to create new tokens
+- **Freeze authority revoked at launch** — makes it technically impossible to freeze any holder's wallet
+- **Liquidity locked via Streamflow** — immutable smart contract, 12-month minimum; not even the Founder can withdraw early
+- **Team tokens locked via Streamflow** — 6-month cliff + 12-month linear vesting; no early access
+- **Treasury managed via Squads Protocol multisig (2-of-3)** — no single party can move funds unilaterally
-- All wallet addresses will be disclosed at launch That said — cryptocurrency is inherently risky.
+- **All wallet addresses and lock contracts disclosed at launch** — verifiable on Solscan by anyone That said — cryptocurrency is inherently risky.
 Always do your own research.
+Please read the full [Risk Disclosure](./RISKS.md) before acquiring $CUBE.
 Nothing in this document constitutes financial advice.

 ## 🤝 Getting Involved